eflynch/evanlyn.ch/README.md

-# helloworld.js #
+# evanlyn.ch #

-This is a React app dev environment stub
+This is the source code for my website...

+my favorite file is src/immutable-tree.js

+That's all I have to say really.